Star Trek: Strange New Worlds season 4

 The fourth season of the American television series Star Trek: Strange New Worlds follows Captain Christopher Pike and the crew of the starship Enterprise in the 23rd century as they explore new worlds and carry out missions during the decade before Star Trek: The Original Series (1966–1969).
 The season is being produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, H M R X Productions, and Roddenberry Entertainment, with Akiva Goldsman and Henry Alonso Myers as showrunners.

 Anson Mount, Ethan Peck, and Rebecca Romijn respectively star as Pike, Spock, and Number One, along with Jess Bush, Christina Chong, Celia Rose Gooding, Melissa Navia, Babs Olusanmokun, and Martin Quinn.
 Many of the regular actors and several guest stars portray younger versions of characters from The Original Series.
 A fourth season of Strange New Worlds was ordered in April 2024.
 Filming took place at CBS Stages Canada in Mississauga, Ontario, from March to August 2025.
 The showrunners continued the series' episodic storytelling approach, giving each episode a different genre and tone.
 This includes a puppet episode, with puppet work by Jim Henson's Creature Shop.

-The season is expected to premiere on the streaming service Paramount+ in 2026, and run for 10 episodes.
+The season premiered on the streaming service Paramount+ on July 23, 2026.
+The rest of the 10-episode run was released weekly until September 24.
+It received generally positive reviews from critics.
 A fifth and final season was ordered in June 2025.